Private Cellular Networks: Growth Drivers, Challenges and Opportunities Expected Through 2028

 While the marketing buzz around consumption-based IT infrastructure solutions has quieted in 2024 in favor of promoting AI, these solutions continue to mature, and vendors are integrating them into their portfolios.
 In 2025 vendors will increasingly evolve their major “as a Service” portfolios, including HPE GreenLake, NetApp Keystone and Lenovo TruScale, to address current market needs, such as AI adoption, sustainability, hybrid cloud and infrastructure management.

-Join TBR’s IT Infrastructure research leads, Principal Analyst Angela Lambert and Senior Analyst Ben Carbonneau, Thursday, Dec.
-5, 2024, at 1 p.m.
-EST/10 a.m.
-PST for a live discussion and Q&A on how IT infrastructure consumption services have evolved in 2024 and what TBR expects to see from the services in 2025.
+In this TBR Insights Live session, IT Infrastructure research leads Principal Analyst Angela Lambert and Senior Analyst Ben Carbonneau look at how IT infrastructure consumption services have evolved in 2024 and what TBR expects to see from the services in 2025.

-In This FREE Webinar on IT Infrastructure Consumption Services You’ll Learn:
+In The Above TBR Insights Live Session on IT Infrastructure Consumption Services You’ll Learn:

 • How infrastructure consumption services are evolving to meet AI demand